-Packaging and Container Regulations: SECTION III.
-PACKING AND CONTAINER REGULATIONS
+Section III.
+Packaging and Container Regulations:

 The General Health Law grants SALUD the authority to regulate the packaging of food, alcoholic and non-alcoholic beverages, and tobacco, with respect to health concerns.
-Manufacturers of metal containers intended to contain food and beverages as well as importers and distributors of canned foods and beverages are required to comply with Standard NOM-002-Salud1-1993.
-This regulation prohibits the sale or import of foods or beverages in metal containers with lead solders and specifies the type of seams permitted for hermetically sealed containers.
+Manufacturers of metal

 NOM-130-Salud1-1995 lays out basic sanitary requirements for hermetically sealed products with thermal treatment, including limits on microorganisms, heavy metals, and additives.